The Purpose of Assessment

 Late assignments should be submitted as soon as possible after the end of this period, following submission of an Extenuating Circumstances Form, if appropriate.
 The Extenuating Circumstances Form is available from the UCB Portal.

 Please note that cut-off dates for late submissions will apply and are up to two weeks after the original hand-in date of the work.
 After the cut-off dates, you will not be allowed to submit any late assignments, even if you have Extenuating Circumstances to cover them.
 Failure to meet this deadline will mean you may have to submit during the re-sit period at the end of the Academic Year.
 The cut-off dates give the module lecturer time to mark your work and have your grade ready for submission to the Examination Board.
 They are also there to ensure fairness for all students.
 If you have any queries, then please speak to the Registry, based in Room 629 of the Summer Row Campus.
+Please note that the cut-off period following re-sit periods is considerably shorter, usually one working day after the re-sit hand-in date.

 Once you hand in your assignment, click on your ATS history button, where the exact time of your submission is logged.
 For electronic submissions on Turnitin, a date and time log is shown to the lecturer.
 This provides you with proof that you handed in your work and may prove valuable in the rare cases when assignments are misplaced.
 The burden of proof of submission of a particular assignment will lie with you.
 There are a few exceptional circumstances (such as being on placement overseas) when you will be permitted to send your assignment by post or email.
 You must follow carefully the instructions provided by the person approving this and you must keep a copy of the assignment.